-Xiaoliang "David" Wei is a research scientist at Facebook, where he works on front-end performance.
+Xiaoliang "David" Wei is the Director of Engineering at Facebook, where he works on front-end performance.
 He focuses on user latency measurement, end user latency optimization, and best practices for maintaining long-term web performance.
 David and his colleagues have more than doubled Facebook pages' loading speed in the past two years.
 Prior to Facebook, David worked on network simulation, TCP enhancement, QoS, and peer-to-peer file sharing systems at Google and two startups.
 David received a PhD in computer science from Caltech, where he co-invented FastTCP, a new Internet congestion control algorithm that led to the startup FastSoft Inc.

 "I really enjoyed the small community at Caltech, which means very close professor-student relationship and a friend hop-count <= 2 on campus (almost every two Techers share at least a common friend).
 Most of these relationships last beyond the campus life and become life-long benefits.
 Three years after my graduations, my professor and I still sync up from time to time, and whichever companies I go to, I can easily connect with people from Caltech."

 While an undergraduate in the computer science department, Katherine Breeden ('08) focused her attention on computer graphics.
 During the summers, she participated in SURFs at JPL's image processing laboratory and UCSD.
 After graduation, she took a gap year during which she traveled and served as an assistant coach for Caltech's cross-country running team.
 She's now a second year PhD student at Stanford University, where she is a member of a research group active in such diverse areas as scene modeling, GPU pipeline research, and domain-specific language design.
 She has most recently been investigating the usefulness of applied geometric algebras in computer science.